mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

 CutViewer Tool
 --------------

-1. Check the cutting tool button is only enabled for 3D MD workspaces where all dimensions are Q by opening the following workspaces in sliceviewer.
+1. Check the :ref:`Non-axis aligned cutting tool <mantid:sliceviewer_nonaxiscuts>` button is only enabled for 3D MD workspaces where all dimensions are Q by opening the following workspaces in sliceviewer.
 It should only be enabled for the `ws_3D` and `ws_3D_QLab` workspaces (see comment for details) - the first 3 column headers for the vectors should be a*,b*,c* and Qx,Qy,Qz for the two workspaces respectively.

 .. code-block:: python